crscarbrough/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+A token can be used in React for authentication and access control.

 2. What steps can you take in your web apps to keep your data secure?

+Keep code and libraries updated, and make sure to use reputable ones.
+We can also run tests that will check the security of our apps.

 3. Describe how web servers work.

+Web servers use HTTP and other protocols to respond to client requests on the internet.
+It's main job is to display content depending on user activity.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create, Read, Update, Delete